Mpox state-wide protocol for the supply and administration of the JYNNEOS vaccine.

 Vaccine administration must be recorded into the eMR and / or other specific vaccination record for loading the information up to the Australian Immunisation Register (AIR).
 Patients without a Medicare Card can be registered via the Individual Health Identifier (IHI) process.
 If Vaccine administration is not recorded on AIR, clinics must be able to provide a record of Vaccine use.

-The CHO will keep records relating to the quantity, location, storage, transportation, supply, use and disposal of the vaccine.
-Providers will keep a record of vaccine received and used and disposed and these will be provided to the CHO upon request.
+The CHO will keep records relating to the quantity, location, storage, transportation, supply, use and disposal of the Vaccine.
+Providers will keep a record of Vaccine received, used and disposed and these will be provided to the CHO upon request.

 Disposal